Minor league players sent scrambling by closed spring camps

-“All minor league players and staff will be sent home over the next 24-48 hours.
-This is not to be repeated, but for your information to start preparing,” the Colorado Rockies told players in an email.
+”All minor league players and staff will be sent home over the next 24-48 hours.
+This is not to be repeated, but for your information to start preparing,” the Colorado Rockies said.

-“Due to the COVID-19 pandemic, we are closing our facility and suspending spring training,” the Milwaukee Brewers wrote to their minor leaguers.
-“Players that are currently rehabbing should remain in Phoenix.
+”Due to the COVID-19 pandemic, we are closing our facility and suspending spring training,” the Milwaukee Brewers wrote. ”Players that are currently rehabbing should remain in Phoenix.
 All others should make plans to travel home as soon as tomorrow, Saturday 3/14.”

-“We encourage everyone to go home until further notice,” the Chicago White Sox told players.
-“If it is unsafe for you to travel, or there may be challenges in a return to the US, you may remain here, but this must be discussed and cleared by the organization.”
+”We encourage everyone to go home until further notice,” the Chicago White Sox said. ”If it is unsafe for you to travel, or there may be challenges in a return to the US, you may remain here, but this must be discussed and cleared by the organization.”

-Those communications, sent Friday and obtained by The Associated Press, left minor leaguers at spring training camps in Florida and Arizona scrambling.
-Most were told to go home, including players from Venezuela, the Dominican Republic and other countries, despite concerns they may have trouble returning to the U.S.
+Those communications, sent to players Friday and obtained by The Associated Press, left minor leaguers at spring training camps in Florida and Arizona scrambling.
+Most were told to go home, including players from Venezuela, the Dominican Republic and other countries, despite concerns they may have trouble getting back into the U.S.

 Baseball players are only paid in-season – which does not include spring training – and the minimum yearly salary at Class A was only $5,800 last season.
 In lieu of paychecks, many minor leaguers depend on team complexes for housing, meals and workout facilities during spring camp.
 Most also get a per diem of $100-200 per week.